 Eat Foods for Your Brain Health: Our brain functions best when we choose a balanced diet, resulting in positive effects, such as proper brain development, improved memory and protection from brain damage.

 At Springpoint, we focus on helping you live the happiest, healthiest life you possibly can – and that includes ensuring a healthy mind.
-Along with offering onsite healthcare services and raising awareness of Alzheimer’s and other dementia conditions at each of our eight continuing care retirement communities, we encourage you to take part in supporting your own brain health and cognitive function though numerous onsite amenities and activities.
+Along with offering onsite healthcare services and raising awareness of Alzheimer’s and other dementia conditions at each of our eight Life Plan communities, we encourage you to take part in supporting your own brain health and cognitive function though numerous onsite amenities and activities.
 This includes healthy dining options, engaging continuing education opportunities and social events where neighbors become close friends.

 Contact us today to learn more.